bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/test/README.md

 # Notes

-* The tests were conducted using bash shell scripts running Geth/v1.8.17-stable-8bbe7207/darwin-amd64/go1.11.1 JavaScript commands
+* The tests were conducted using bash shell scripts running geth JavaScript commands
-* The smart contracts were compiled using Solidity 0.4.25+commit.59dbf8f1.Darwin.appleclang
 * The test script can be found in [01_test1.sh](01_test1.sh)
 * The test results can be found in [test1results.txt](test1results.txt) with details in [test1output.txt](test1output.txt)
 * The test can be run on OS/X, should run on Linux and may run on Windows with Cygwin